fbpx

 1. Contact Your New Institution: Notify your new college or university about your intent to transfer the Opportunity Scholarship.
 They will need to confirm your eligibility and coordinate with your previous institution.

-2. Inform Your Previous Institution: Reach out to your prior college or university.
+2. Inform Your Previous Institution: Contact your prior college or university.
 Inform them that they should contact your new institution to verify your eligibility for the Opportunity Scholarship.

 Once your eligibility is confirmed by your new college or university, they will proceed to award you the scholarship funds.